For your customers

 To address these two issues, your business needs a cost-effective, scalable and reliable solution.
 It is here that IVR comes in as a problem-solver.

-An IVR system arms a business with several capabilities that will lighten the load for agents while simultaneously maximizing customer service efficiency.
+An IVR phone system arms a business with several capabilities that will lighten the load for agents while simultaneously maximizing customer service efficiency.

 Segmenting calls based on their purpose will help route callers quickly to the specific department or function that is most appropriate to solve their queries.
 To make the segmentation of calls more useful for callers, multi-level IVR menus can be created new customers, existing customers, FAQs, choice of language, connection request to agent and so on.